 Olvera was recruited to be part of an intense journalism-training program at Columbia University in New York City.
 He describes chasing stories and learning to do investigative journalism in the Big Apple.

 Because the training focused more on television, Olvera tried broadcast journalism for a while at what was then the CBS affiliate Channel 4-KROD.
-Broadcast journalism did not agree with him, and
+Broadcast journalism did not agree with him, and he later became a reporter with the El Paso Herald-Post and El Paso Times.

 Though it's a memoir, "Sin Fin!" feels as if Olvera is talking about modern-day issues: killings in Mexico, illegal border crossings, notary publics practicing immigration law, U.S. citizens in Mexican prisons, and abuse of low-income workers.